 Annex 10 - Appendix 1

-Verification of conformity of production for Type 1 test—statistical method
+Verification of conformity of production for Type 1 test—statistical method for EU

 1. This Appendix describes the procedure to be used to verify the production conformity requirements for the Type 1 test for criteria emissions/CO2, including conformity requirements for PEVs and OVC-HEVs.